jakobkmar/pandoc-all-in-one/readme.md

 The following flags are available:
 - `--watch` - the process will keep running, if you write a new change to document pandoc will be rerun

+## Goals

+This project aims to provide an extremely effortless distribution of pandoc, which has:
+- all necessery dependencies pre installed
+- commonly used filters pre-applied
+- utilities for the development environment of your document included
+- use LaTeX math whenever you need it

+You should be able to create a markdown file, just run one command and have an editor, live preview and the actual output all available in seconds.
+This allows you to take notes quickly, create presentations using the `-t beamer` flag and visualize your thoughts on the fly in graphs, and more!
+And all of this using the editor of your choice - no more random online editors.

 ## Planned